sam-b/z3-stuff/a-bug-hunters-constraint-solver/README.md

 }
 </pre>

-This seemed like a perfect opportunity to make use of an SMT solver (see: [https://doar-e.github.io/presentations/securityday2015/SecDay-Lille-2015-Axel-0vercl0k-Souchet.html#/](https://doar-e.github.io/presentations/securityday2015/SecDay-Lille-2015-Axel-0vercl0k-Souchet.html#/) for what is the best intro I've found), SMT solvers allow us to express 'symbolic' variables and constraints on their values.
+This seemed like a perfect opportunity to make use of an SMT solver (see: [https://doar-e.github.io/presentations/securityday2015/SecDay-Lille-2015-Axel-0vercl0k-Souchet.html#/](https://doar-e.github.io/presentations/securityday2015/SecDay-Lille-2015-Axel-0vercl0k-Souchet.html#/) for the best intro I've found), SMT solvers allow us to express 'symbolic' variables and constraints on their values.
 Then if its possible to find any values which satisfy the constraints, it allows us to access a model which includes possible values which satisfy them.
 While this particular problem is a trivial example, it is a nice short and simple opportunity to illustrate how to make use of a pretty opaque tool.

 In this case I chose to use the [Z3](https://github.com/Z3Prover/z3) constraint solver/SAT solver from Microsoft, which is open source and has great python bindings.
-First of we need to import z3 and read in the target value from the command line:
+First of we need to import Z3 and read in the target value from the command line:

 <pre>
 from z3 import *